Traditional cover letter wisdom tells you to start a cover letter with something to the effect of:

 Dear Sir or Madam,

-I am writing to apply for the position of Marketing Manager with the Thomas Company.
+I am writing to apply for the marketing manager position with the Thomas Company.

-Here’s the thing: Your cover letter is the best way to introduce to the hiring manager who you are, what you have to offer, and why you want the job—but you have an extremely limited amount of time to do all of those things.
-So, if you really want to get noticed, you’ve got to start right off the bat with something that grabs your reader’s attention.
+Your cover letter is the best way to introduce yourself to a hiring manager—who you are, what you have to offer, and why you want the job—but you have an extremely limited amount of space to do it.
+So if you really want to get noticed, you’ve got to start right off the bat with something that grabs your reader’s attention.

 - If truly loving data is wrong, I don’t want to be right.
-It seems like the rest of the team at Chartbeat feels the same way—and that’s just one of the reasons why I think I’d be the perfect next hire for your sales team.
+It seems like the rest of the folks at [Analytics Company] feel the same way—and that’s just one of the reasons why I think I’d be the perfect next hire for your sales team.

 - I’ve been giving my friends and family free style advice since I was 10, and recently decided it’s time I get paid for it.
-That’s why I couldn’t believe it when I found a personal stylist position at J. Hilburn.
+That’s why I couldn’t believe it when I found an open personal stylist position at [Company].

-- After about three years of trying out different roles at early-stage startups around San Francisco, watching more “find your passion” keynotes than I’d like to admit, and assuring my parents that, yes, I really do have a real job, I’m starting to come to terms with the fact that I’m only really good at two things: writing great content and getting it out into the world.
+- After about three years of trying out different roles at early-stage startups around San Francisco, watching more “find your passion“ keynotes than I’d like to admit, and assuring my parents that, yes, I actually do have a real job, I’m starting to come to terms with the fact that I’m happiest when I’m doing two things: writing great content and getting it out into the world.

 - The other day, I took a career assessment, which told me I should be a maritime merchant.
 I’m not quite sure what that is, but it did get me thinking: A role that combines my skills in business development with my lifelong passion for the ocean would be my absolute dream.
 Which is how I found this role at Royal Caribbean.

-- It was Rudy, my Golden Retriever, who first found the operations assistant opening (he’s really excited about the prospect of coming to work with me every day).
-But as I learned more about Zoosk and what it is doing to transform the mobile dating space, I couldn’t help but get excited to be part of the team, too.
+- It was Rudy, my Golden Retriever, who first inspired me to apply to your operations assistant opening—not only have we used your app to find other dogs to play with in our neighborhood, he’s really excited about the prospect of coming to work with me every day.
+As I learned more about how [Company] is using modern tech to help pets thrive in cities, I couldn’t help but get excited to be part of it, too.

 - When I attended SXSW for the first time last month, I didn’t want to leave.
 So I decided I shouldn’t—and immediately went to check out job openings at the company.